National Palace Museum ticket prices to rise in July

-The museum expects the number of visitors to reach 4.5 million in 2013.
+The number of visitors to the NPM surpassed 4.5 million in 2013.